 Our conversations about this led to the development of a live, online, 8-week, semi-annual “Audition Bootcamp,” where we teach all the musical, physical, mental, and logistical nuts and bolts of how to prepare for auditions, competitions, and big performances – from the day you receive the list of repertoire, to the moment you finish your audition and walk off stage.

-The “winter” Audition Bootcamp is currently open for enrollment – until 11:59pm Sunday, Oct.
-14 (click here to sign up or get more details), but if you’re not sure if the time is right, start with our free “101” course that you can begin anytime.
+The “winter” Audition Bootcamp is currently closed for enrollment, but we plan to have another one in summer 2019.
+In the meantime, you can get started with our free “101” course that you can begin anytime.
 It’s a condensed, 1-week course in which you’ll explore some of the key elements of this 3-phase model, and begin developing a process that will enable you to go into your next audition with more confidence.

 How the right kind of score/recording research can help you perform more confidently on the day of the audition – and help you learn new repertoire a little bit quicker too.